Xymon Monitor

 In case of problems alerts may be sent in the form of e-mails, SMS-messages or pager-alerts so that staff can respond quickly to problems without having to keep watch over the services.

-Where can I get Xymon ?
+Where can I get Xymon?

-What if I have questions about Xymon ?
+What if I have questions about Xymon?

-There are two mailing lists for Xymon:
+There is a mailing list for Xymon:

 The official project wiki is at SourceForge, but content needs to be migrated from wikibooks.org